-This un-pretentious coffee dripper is (very) cheap, a breeze to use, and portable – meaning it’s a great fit for anyone who likes to camp or travel without baggage.
+This un-pretentious coffee dripper is (very) cheap, a breeze to use, and portable like the new Wacaco Cuppamoka – meaning it’s a great fit for anyone who likes to camp or travel without baggage.

 The Woodneck represents great value for money, plus it’s easy to use.
 It comes as a complete system with the mentioned cloth filter, the holder and the serving vessel – all in one.

 When it comes time to brew, just add hot water and follow simple instructions.
 Read our full review of the Woodneck here.

 THE VERDICT: What’s The Best Manual Drip Coffee Maker?

 So, for the burgeoning home barista looking to get into the world of pour over coffee, which one should you choose to help you start your day?

 For us, It’s the Kalita Wave Dripper for the following reasons:

 - It’s designed to help you achieve a consistent brew without too much technical know-how.

 - It’s small, portable and light, meaning you can take it anywhere